fedi-e2ee/public-key-directory-specification/Specification.md

 adversaries.
 Additionally, we use ML-KEM-768 and X-Wing (which combines ML-KEM-768 and X25519) as HPKE KEMs for encrypting protocol messages such that the instance processing messages cannot read their contents.

-**However**, due to compatibility reasons, HTTP Message Signatures still permit Ed25519.
-This means the communication between the Fediverse instance and the directory service is still a weak leak against quantum computers.
-We plan to drop Ed25519 support as soon as is reasonably practical and close this hole.
+HTTP Message Signatures still permit Ed25519 for compatibility with existing ActivityPub implementations, as well as ML-DSA-44 through the [C2SP post-quantum HTTP Message Signatures profile](https://c2sp.org/httpsig-pq), which defines `ml-dsa-44` for RFC 9421 without changing the signature-base construction.

+Instances and Public Key Directories **SHOULD** use ML-DSA-44 for HTTP Message Signatures when both sides support it.
+They **MAY** send both an Ed25519 signature and an ML-DSA-44 signature on the same HTTP message during migration.
+Ed25519-only HTTP Message Signatures remain a compatibility concession and do not provide post-quantum authentication for the transport-level Actor-to-Directory hop.

 ## Protocol Messages